 Indonesia: Try fasting once in a while

-Islam, this country's leading religion, encourages periodic fasting: no food or drink from dawn to dusk.
+Islam, this country’s leading religion, encourages periodic fasting: no food or drink from dawn to dusk.
 Others in Indonesia practice mutih, which allows only water and white rice.
-Although experts don't recommend fasting for weight control, fasting in moderation can break patterns of mindless eating, says Dr. Hill.
-"Most Americans never get hungry," he points out.
-"We've eaten the next meal before we've entirely digested the last one."
+Although experts don’t recommend fasting for weight control, fasting in moderation can break patterns of mindless eating, says Dr. Hill.
+“Most Americans never get hungry,” he points out.
+“We’ve eaten the next meal before we’ve entirely digested the last one.”
 No need for strict abstinence to get these psychological benefits: Try just cutting your calories in half for a day.
-Before you start intermittent fasting, make sure to know these eight things.
+Don’t miss these 50 easy ways to lose weight without exercise!

 Poland: Eat at home more often than you eat out